stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

-"I actually have a manuscript here, something I've been working on.
+"I-- I actually have a manuscript here, something I've been working on.
 Okay."

 #### BEN